‘Alternatino’ creator Arturo Castro explains making the definitive sketch about woke teens

 Even though the sketch that kicks off the entire series, “What the Sex Talk Looks Like Now,” isn’t directly related to Latino culture, it still serves as a proper introduction to the show.
 Written by Rebecca Drysdale, who once wrote a thematically similar sketch for Key and Peele, the piece shows a father attempting to have a sex talk with his son—who ends up schooling the father.
 The humor doesn’t necessarily come at the expense of either the dad or the son.
 Instead, it deftly maps out the current social landscape and generational gap in an incisive and nonjudgmental way, making it a solid preview for what’s to come from the series.

-On the eve of Alternatino’s premiere, Arturo Castro breaks down how the sketch came together.
+On the eve of his show’s premiere, Arturo Castro breaks down how the sketch came together.

 The pitch